ewzeng/cs-notes/computer_security_notes/lec_notes/lec_14.md

 - ID #: to match query & response, and make it hard for off-path attackers
 - question section, answer section (if response)
 - if no answer, authority section = ask this guy next. if answer found, authority section = guy who provided answer
-- additional section = the guy's IP + other IP addr to cache.
+- additional section = authority section guy's IP + other IP addr to cache.

 cache poisoning: malicious DNS server puts wrong stuff in additional section about totally unrelated domains. we cache it. soln: don't except additional section stuff unless they're for the domain we're looking up.